Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 > Enables the exact behavior of a system to be selected at run-time.

 Same algorithm at the high level with many implementations at the low level.

+## Template Method

+> Allows us to define the 'skeleton' of the algorithm, with concrete implementations defined in subclasses.

+Same idea as strategy but template is done using inheritance.